Raphael-Blaize/HOSPITAL-HYPOTHYROIDISM-ANALYSIS-AND-PREDICTIONS-/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective

-As a Data Scientist, you work for Hass Consulting Company which is a real estate leader with over 25 years of experience.
-You have been tasked to study the factors that affect housing prices using the given information on real estate properties that was collected over the past few months.
-Later onwards, create a model that would allow the company to accurately predict the sale of prices upon being provided with the predictor variables.
+Nairobi Hospital conducted a clinical camp to test for hypothyroidism.
+The data collected focused on Thyroid patients.
+Use the healthcare datasets provided to accomplish the following:

+Build a model that determines whether or not the patient's symptoms indicate that the patient has hypothyroi

 ### Methods Used